-Firstly there is the cable car that takes you up the mountain, then there is monastery to explore, the Big Buddha itself, and you can end the day with a visit to Tai O Village – Hong Kong’s oldest fishing village.
+Firstly there is the cable car that takes you up the mountain, then there is a monastery to explore, the Big Buddha itself, and you can end the day with a visit to Tai O Village – Hong Kong’s oldest fishing village.

 Ngong Ping 360

-This 5.7km journey whisks you high above the trees of North Lantau Country Park and provides spectacular views out over the South China Sea and of Hong Kong International Airport – perhaps not an obvious selling point, but my kids thought it was pretty cool to watch planes take off from above them in the cable car!
+The 5.7km journey aboard this Hong Kong cable car whisks you high above the trees of North Lantau Country Park and provides spectacular views out over the South China Sea and of Hong Kong International Airport – perhaps not an obvious selling point, but my kids thought it was pretty cool to watch planes take off from above them in the cable car!

-You can also buy tickets online to avoid ticket queues.Another option, if you can’t get there for opening time, is to purchase a ‘crystal cabin’ ticket – these glassed bottom cars have a separate queue, which goes down much quicker.
+Your best bet is to buy tickets online to avoid ticket queues.Another option, if you can’t get there for opening time (and can’t buy tickets online for some reason), is to purchase a ‘crystal cabin’ ticket – these glassed bottom cars have a separate queue, which goes down much quicker.